joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 about performance later is the right call.
 Well, I'm sorry to tell you, sometimes it is.
 You've got to use your intuition and your gut, however, in my experience, we tend to undervalue performance considerably compared to features.

-If you're a manager, your team will thank you for instilling a culture like this.
+If you're a manager, your team will thank you for instilling a culture like this, and you'll be rewarded by shipping better performing software on schedule.
 If you're an engineer, I guarantee you'll spend far less time scrambling, more time being proactive, and more time having fun, in a team obsessed over customer performance.
 I'd love to hear what you think and your own experiences establishing a performance culture.